PatrickKyei/exception/_drafts/2022-04-28-still-people.md

 tags: [positive, life]     # TAG names should always be lowercase
 ---

 Change is an important thing in the life of man.
 It is something we cannot do without.
 It ensures renewal and growth in our lives.
 By replacing everything old, unproductive, unhelpful, stagnant or weak with a new thing.
-It what ensures that we continue to grow and progress.
+It is what ensures that we continue to grow and progress.

+What is required of us is to accept the change agent and embrace the process that is required for our transformation.
+Even though this is the truth, it does not happen easily.
+Change can be a difficult process to go through.
+This is because sometimes in order to give us something greater, it takes what we hold to be dear or precious away from us.

+Because of this many people are not able to change.
+They are not able to change because they are not willing to change.

+They are **still** the same all the time.
+And we call them **"Still People"**.

+Walking with still people can have a negative impact on our lives.
+And that is because they would do anything to talk you out of any change that will help improve your life.
+They will rub their fear of change on you.

+One of the best things you can do is to **stay away from them**.

+These are some of the still behaviors that will help you identify these type of people:
 ## Still Complaining

 ## Still Broke